-Operation Recognition was adopted unanimously in October 2001 by the Sacramento County Board of Education to honor individuals whose secondary education was interrupted due to circumstances of World War II or the Korean War.
+Operation Recognition was adopted unanimously in October 2001 by the Sacramento County Board of Education to honor individuals whose secondary education was interrupted due to circumstances of World War II, the Korean War, or the Vietnam War.
 Through the Operation Recognition program, the Board of Education now provides a high school diploma to qualifying veterans.
 Operation Recognition high school diplomas awarded by the

 Veterans of World War II, the Korean War, or the Vietnam War, with honorable discharges, who left school to serve in the U.S. military.
 Also Japanese American citizens whose internment in World War II relocation centers prevented their graduation from their home town high school.